suniljalandhra/docs/docs/why-vex.md

 Because VEX operates off-chain, it isn't bound by blockchains to offer wrapped tokens.
 You can trade any native token with any native token, with native settlement on their respective chains.

+**Our vision: The future is Verifiable, Secure and Performant.**

+As centralized exchanges continue to get hacked and DEXs struggle with performance and MEV, we believe the future of trading is verifiable.
+A future where every transaction is secured with zk-proofs, performance is no longer limited by blockchain bottlenecks, and every trade is provably safe and verifiable on-chain.